 The Case for Earning Cash Interest

 Earning airline miles isn't right for everyone — and AAdvantage® miles are no exception.
-Travelers that know how to use the AAdvantage® award chart can put their miles to use at a higher value than the cash they'd earn from interest.
+Travelers who know how to use the AAdvantage® award chart can put their miles to use at a higher value than the cash they'd earn from interest.

 However, you may not have the time or desire to stay up-to-date with the best redemptions in the AAdvantage® program.
 Or, you may not want to dig for award availability.
 In either case, the simplicity of earning cash interest may be more appealing.